vuldb/cyber_threat_intelligence/TA551/README.md

 9 | File | `admin/getparam.cgi` | High
 10 | ... | ... | ...

-There are 74 more IOA items available.
+There are 75 more IOA items available (file, library, argument, input value, pattern, network port).
 Please use our online service to access the data.

 ## References

-The following list contains external sources which discuss the actor and the associated activities:
+The following list contains _external sources_ which discuss the actor and the associated activities:

 * https://isc.sans.edu/diary/28092
 * https://isc.sans.edu/diary/rss/27738